jtribe/ios-tools/README.md

 - The iTunes Connect user should have at least _App Manager_ permissions
 - The Developer Center user should have at least _Member_ permissions

+Once the invitations have been accepted and `ios@jtribe.com.au` has access to these services, go to Xcode > Preferences > Accounts and add this account (if it isn't already there), you should see the team for this project now displayed in the list of teams.
+Now go to General > Identity in your project's main target and select this team.

 Create the App in Dev Center and iTunes Connect.
 You can either do this manually through the browser or use the Fastlane `produce` tool (you'll need to specify `--company_name` if it's the first app for the Apple ID).